-Beaumont—a city with lots of nightlife, lively bars and fun events—is one of the best destinations in Southeast Texas for a trip with friends when there’s an occasion to celebrate.
-If you want a bachelor or bachelorette party, 40th birthday getaway, or a weekend trip for good music and great barbecue, book a trip to Beaumont.
+Beaumont—a city with lots of nightlife, lively bars, and fun events—is one of the best destinations in Southeast Texas for a trip with friends when there’s an occasion to celebrate.
+If you want a bachelor or bachelorette party, a 40th birthday getaway, or a weekend trip for good music and great barbecue, book a trip to Beaumont.
 Here’s a step-by-step guide on how to plan the perfect weekend with friends in Beaumont, Texas.

 Step 1: Book a fun and functional hotel.

 Beaumont has lots of fun places to stay for a weekend trip with a group of friends.
 The MCM Elegante Hotel is one that has its own bar—Tradewinds Tavern—which means happy hour is easy and convenient before a night out on the town.
 And in the summer, there isn’t a cooler place to stay—literally.
 MCM Elegante’s pool was recently renovated; the pool deck now has new private cabanas to reserve if you want to spend a day relaxing poolside, drink in hand.
 The hotel also has its own indoor Jacuzzi Suite and spa treatments, which is perfect for a girlfriend getaway.